 Plan F’s coverage is almost identical to Plan G. The only difference is Plan G doesn’t cover the Medicare Part B deductible.
 The cost for Plan G is typically more savings even after you pay the deductible.
 Plan F covers more.
 Plan G is the best value.

 Medicare can be complicated, especially with new terms getting made up.
 This adds to the confusion.
-The best thing you can do is work with a reputable Insurance broker that specializes in Medicare.
+The best thing you can do is work with a reputable Insurance broker specializing in Medicare.

 They can assist with answering any questions that come up with all these new terms and information.
 That’s where we can help.